castaway/dbix-class-book/chapters/03-Describing-database.md

 - Line 8

-`add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about, you may leave out some of the table's columns if you wish.
+`add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about.
+You may leave out some of the table's columns if you wish.

-The `add_columns` call can provide as much or little description of the columns as it likes, in its simplest form, it can contain just a list of column names:
+The `add_columns` call can provide as much or little description of the columns as it likes.
+In its simplest form, it can contain just a list of column names:

     __PACKAGE__->add_columns(qw/id realname username password email/);